Who We Are

 Melissa Talley-Palmer

-Melissa Talley-Palmer is a partner at Olney Culture Lab.
-Besides sitting on our Advisory Committee, Melissa has assisted in event design and coordination and stage management.
-She is an arts administrator with twenty-five years of experience in nonprofit community arts and education.
-In addition to Olney Culture Lab, Melissa works with the administrative team of the Village Education Tutors Foundation.
-She has previously worked for Stockton Rush Bartol Foundation, the Philadelphia Jazz Project, The Village of Arts & Humanities and Art Sanctuary.
-Melissa is an active dance practitioner and cultural movement artist who is a two-time recipient of the Leeway Art & Change grant.
-Her focus is in the preservation and promulgation of African- American forms of social dance, with a special emphasis on movement traditions grown in Philadelphia.
+Melissa Talley-Palmer is a Project Manager at Olney Culture Lab.
+She is an arts administrator with close to thirty years of experience in nonprofit community arts and education.
+In addition to Olney Culture Lab, Melissa has previously worked for Stockton Rush Bartol Foundation, the Philadelphia Jazz Project, The Village of Arts & Humanities and Art Sanctuary.

 varissa mcmickens-blair